zuby213/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that sets the mode of the file hello the same as olleh’s mode Create a script that adds execute permission to all subdirectories of the current directory for the owner Create a script that creates a directory called my_dir with permissions 751
+ a script that sets the mode of the file hello the same as olleh’s mode Create a script that adds execute permission to all subdirectories of the current directory for the owner Create a script that creates a directory called my_dir with permissions 751 a script that changes the group owner to school for the file hello